Milagro y magia: Plot

 After the Mexican Revolution, two orphans, Elisa and Pepe, leave the province for the capital.
 They are trying to survive.
 During the trip they meet an older child, Adrian, who takes them to his home.
 Here lives Macaria, an old witch that gathers and exploits children, send them to steal.

 After some years, Adrian tries to violate Elisa and Pepe to save it hurts Adrian, then the two beyond Mexico City.
 Then they have to be separated.
 Wandering the streets, Elisa finds Roberto, an acrobat, and his dog.
-He helps you.
+He helps her.
 With them: Don Roque and Dona Rufina, two janitors who treat Elisa as a daughter.

-Roberto and Elisa loved, but he is afraid because he is 20 years older than her.
+Roberto and Elisa loved each other, but he is afraid because he is 20 years older than her.
 In its tour are Pepe and go to work in a small circus.
 By mistake, Roberto believed to be the father of Elisa, then lost sight of each other, but Elisa will look to him for many years.

-Then she meets Carlos Andrade a theater critic who falls for her.
-It offered to work in radio and television.
+Then she meets Carlos Andrade, a theater critic who falls for her.
+He offers her to work in radio and television.
 Elisa becomes a movie star and meets a magnate: George Higgins, separated from his wife.
 She moves in with him and becomes pregnant.

 During a trip to New York, George dies in a plane crash and Elisa remains the sole heir, shortly after giving birth to a girl named Fabiola.
-Elisa refuses to marry Carlos because he thinks Roberto.
+Elisa refuses to marry Carlos because she thinks of Roberto.

 But later, Elisa marries Arturo a swindler.
 This marriage is a failure.
 Elisa finally succeeds in finding Roberto, but he is dying in a hospital.
 Fabiola is now fiancée of Hector, who is the son of Roberto and Elisa the past returns ...